danrot/master-thesis/03_implementation.md

 the predecessors and successors of the previous and next version to result in a consistent state again.

-The remove version have not been added to the interface nor was it implemented somewhere else, since real use cases for this are quite rare.
+The `removeVersion` method have not been added to the PHPCR interface as part of this thesis nor was it implemented somewhere else, since real use cases for this are quite rare.
 If somebody is doing versioning, it is probably a good idea to keep all of it.
 Even if one of the versions was a mistake it should be kept to analyze and learn from it later.

 ### Restore a version

-The opposite of creating a new version is to restore the current node with an already existing, older version.
+The inverse operation of creating a new version is to restore the current node with an already existing, older version.
 This is another crucial operation in the versioning mechanism, since this operation is the reason all the versions are created.
 If this possibility is missing, the entire versioning functionality would be about maintaining a simple history.

 ![The restoring workflow](diagrams/uml/version_restore.png)

-Figure 3.6 shows that the general structure is the same as in the previous chapters.
+Figure 3.6 shows that the general structure is the same as in the previous methods.
 The user calls the `restore` method of the `VersionManager`, which already implements some checks required by the specifiction.
 In this certain case it is not allowed to have any pending changes in the system.
 This basically means that the next call of the `save` method on the `Session` object